 But it turns out, $70 billion may even be a gross underestimate.

-A prominent Russian finance expert named Bill Browder announced on CNN that he believes Putin is worth at least $200 billion.
+Bill Browder, a prominent hedge fund manager and longtime Putin foe, recently announced on CNN that he believes Putin is worth at least $200 billion.
 Browder is a hedge fund manager who, until recently, was the largest foreign investor in Russia.
 Browder explained his reasoning:

 "The first eight or 10 years of Putin's reign over Russia, it was about stealing as much money as he could.
 And some people, including myself, believe that he's the richest man in the world…with hundreds of billions of dollars of wealth that was stolen from Russia."